drscream/nic-cz-dns-crawler/README.md

 ## Multithreaded crawling

+First, you need a Redis server running & listening.

 The crawler can run with multiple threads to speed things up when you have a lot of domains to go through.
 Communication betweeen the controller and workers is done through Redis (this makes it easy to run workers on multiple machines if needed, see below).

 Start Redis.
 The exact command depends on your system.
+If you want to use a different machine for Redis & the crawler controller, see [CLI parameters for dns-crawler-controller](#dns-crawler-controller).

 Feed domains into queue and wait for results: